Da: Phatpocket Limited, Waltham Abbey, HERTS, Regno Unito

 Quantità: 2 disponibili

 Aggiungi al carrelloTaschenbuch.
 Condizione: Neu.
-Neuware - The undefined nature of compensation funds raises important legal questions that have not yet been fully answered.
+Neuware - Compensation funds are redress structures that compensate victims of accidents and other misfortune where tort, insurance and social security frameworks are unavailable or inapplicable.
+Their undefined nature raises important legal questions that have not yet been fully answered.
 This book contrasts and analyses both well-known and lesser known compensation funds in Belgium, France, Germany, the Netherlands, New Zealand, Spain, and the United Kingdom.

 Quantità: 1 disponibili